locationtech/udig-platform/docs/user/en/getting_started/walkthrough2/WorkingwithAttributes.rst

       :height: 7.721cm

- * After making changes, hit the  :guilabel:`Apply` button to update the map, you can experiment with the settings and press :guilabel:`Close` when you are finished.
+ * After making changes, hit the  :guilabel:`Apply` button to update the map, you can experiment with the settings and press :guilabel:`OK` when you are finished.

 * Ensure that **Tasmania cities** is still selected in the layers view, and select the Table view.